 Smoke alarms protect you day and night.
-A smoke alarm sounds an alarm when a fire is just getting started, which enables you to get out of your home and call the fire department.
+A smoke alarm sounds like an alarm when a fire is just getting started, which enables you to get out of your home and call the fire department.
 Additional time is especially important to older Americans.
-Seniors are slower to react to fire, more quickly overcome by smoke and most likely to fall during an escape.
+Seniors are slower to react to fire, more quickly overcome by smoke, and most likely to fall during an escape.
 The U.S. Fire Administration states that a properly working smoke alarm in your home cuts your chance of dying in a fire in half!

 Be careful when you smoke.

-The leading cause of fire deaths among the elderly in the US is careless use of smoking materials.
+The leading cause of fire deaths among the elderly in the US is the careless use of smoking materials.
 Never smoke in bed!
 It’s just too easy to fall asleep, especially late at night after you’ve taken medication.
 If you live with someone who smokes, watch them carefully to make sure they don’t fall asleep with a lit cigarette.
-Don’t place ashtrays on the bed, sofa or the arms of chairs.
+Don’t place ashtrays on the bed, sofa, or the arms of chairs.
 Place them on tables where they are least likely to be knocked over.

 Be especially careful while working around the stove

 70% of all people who died because their clothing caught fire were over 65 years of age!
 Long sleeves are more likely to catch fire than short sleeves.
 Long sleeves also are more likely to catch on pot handles overturning pots and pans causing scald burns.
 Store all combustible items away from the stove.
-Roll up long sleeves, remove any towels hanging too close and remove any curtains that could come into contact with the stove.
+Roll-up long sleeves, remove any towels hanging too close and remove any curtains that could come into contact with the stove.